Q&A: Will Germany’s upcoming electricity grid reform slow down the energy transition?

 “New power plants should be built where the electricity they generate can be transported and used,” an economy ministry spokesperson told CLEW.
 It was “no longer appropriate” to guarantee the purchase of electricity from new plants without taking into account the actual generation and grid structure at the local level, the spokesperson added.

-With its proposals, the economy ministry aims to set incentives so that more renewable electricity is used instead of curtailed.
-It aims to achieve this by coordinating renewables and grid expansion, arguing that, to date, there is no incentive to account for existing grid bottlenecks when deciding on a project’s location or scope.
+The government aims to set incentives so that more renewable electricity is used instead of curtailed, and plans to achieve this by coordinating renewables and grid expansion, arguing that, to date, there is no incentive to account for existing grid bottlenecks when deciding on a project’s location or scope.

 Additionally, it plans to enable grid operators to set criteria to prioritise or deprioritise connection requests, differentiating between speculative and serious projects, especially in relation to large-scale battery storage systems.
-Grid operators have received a “flood of applications” in recent years, with connection requests far surpassing Germany’s total electricity generation capacity – though many projects are speculative.
+Grid operators have received a “flood of applications” in recent years, with connection requests far surpassing Germany’s total electricity generation capacity – though many projects might not materialise.

-The expansion of renewables has made Germany’s electricity mix the “cleanest ever” and has significantly reduced greenhouse gas emissions.
+The expansion of renewables has made Germany’s electricity mix the cleanest it has ever been and has significantly reduced greenhouse gas emissions.

 What are the main proposals?

-- Enabling grid operators to pass on regionally differentiated construction fees to electricity production facilities.
+- Regionally differentiated grid construction fees, which grid operators can pass on to electricity producers.
 Involving new renewable projects in the costs of modernising and expanding grids should incentivise them to use scarce grid capacity efficiently, the ministry argued.
 The “construction levy” could apply to private rooftop photovoltaic modules as well.
 Grid regulator BNetzA would determine exact rules and locations.

 - Digital grid connection processes – from application to commissioning – should be the standard by 2028.